loganmetzger/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure is used inside the curly brackets for each function.
+Functions enclose their contents

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+Dan's name will always stay the same, but the roll is different.
+Since the function reinitializes each time, it will start with a new random number between 1-6.

 c.
 What is the lexical scope of `newRoll`?

+The lexical scope of newRoll only allows it to access everything upwards in scope from where it is at.
+Since it is nested as deeply in this function as it was written, it has acces to itself as well as the contents of all the other functions as well

 ### Task 2c - Exit Ticket